Magdalena

 Practicalities

-• Getting there: The closest town is Tawau which has an airport and regular flights to and from Kuala Lumpur, Kota Kinabalu and Sandakan.
+• Getting there: For Malaysian domestic flights and flights within Southeast Asia, for example to Kota Kinabalu or Kuching, we recommend Baolau.
+The closest town is Tawau which has an airport and regular flights to and from Kuala Lumpur, Kota Kinabalu and Sandakan.
 From the airport to Tawau Hills Park takes about 1 hour by car or taxi (or 30 minutes from Tawau itself).
 Public transport is poor or non-existent.
 There is also an express boat from Tarakan (Indonesia) to Tawau 3 or 4 times a week taking around 4-5 hours.
 In 2022, it leaves at 11am and costs Rp500,000 one-way.

 • Guides and GPS Tracks: Want a PDF version for your phone?
 Looking for a guide?
 Need GPS tracks and waypoints?
 Gunung Magdalena information pack can be downloaded here.